leancodepl/leancode_kratos/documentation/registration.md

 ## Registration with passkey

 1. Display the registration UI to the user in the app.
-2. When the user submits the registration form, call `registerWithProfile` first, it will return a 400 error with the passkey challenge.
+2. When the user submits the registration form, call `registerWithProfile` first.

     ```dart
     final registrationResult = await kratosClient.registerWithProfile(